abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 Or, do we say, “Well, what’s the root of that?
-What’s the root of that feeling, of having to hold a view of right or wrong ... good or bad ... this is correct ... this is incorrect ... it’s got to be this way.”
+What’s the root of that feeling, of having to hold a view of right or wrong ... good or bad ... this is correct ... this is incorrect ... it’s got to be this way?”
 What is the root of that?
 The root is the sense of self, of “I am.”
 The mettā practice is a very skillful means of softening and opening the heart, so that it’s able to tune in and say, “Well, that’s suffering.”
 Even if